sahildua2305/ping-check/README.md

 # Internet Check (ping) Indicator
-App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status whenever you feel any problem with your internet connection.
+App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status..

 ## Features:
  * Pause/resume the ping check operation